 Applicants must provide information to support their requests, and respond to pre-hearing questions from the Board and interveners.
 Information provided before and at the hearing is examined during the hearing and is usually made available to the public online and through the PUB office.

 Notice of Public Hearing

-The PUB must inform the public about issues to be reviewed at a public hearing.
+The Board must inform the public about issues to be reviewed at a public hearing.
 Notices of public hearings are usually published in daily and weekly newspapers throughout Manitoba, or posted within a community.
 Notices may also be mailed or electronically transmitted to individuals, groups or associations who have expressed an interest in the issues.
 A notice usually provides the following:

 • A brief explanation of the issues

 • An indication of the potential impact on ratepayers